tberends/bro-exchange/README.md

 # bro-exchange
 This package contains tools for retrieving data from or sending data to the Dutch National Key Registry of the Subsurface (Basis Registratie Ondergrond).
+It supports the registrations GMN, GMW and GLD.

 # Installation